reidjs/chat/README.md

-# The Mob Programming Language
+# The Chat Programming Language
-`Mob` is a programming language with syntax optimized for mobile device keyboards.
+`Chat` is a programming language with syntax optimized for mobile device keyboards.

 ## Why?
-JavaScript, C, and most other conventional programming languages are cumbersome to write from a mobile keyboard, while `Mob` is optimized to be written on your phone without any special software.
+JavaScript, C, and most other conventional programming languages are cumbersome to write from a mobile keyboard, while `Chat` is optimized to be written on your phone without any special software.
 For example,
 1. Phone keyboards tend to start each new line with the shift (capital) key on.
-  - In `Mob`, a capital letter (A-Z) denotes the beginning of a statement.
+  - In `Chat`, a capital letter (A-Z) denotes the beginning of a statement.
 2. Special characters that most languages rely on like `(&|{};)` are difficult to write from a mobile device.
-  - `Mob` prefers short words like `and`, `or`, and `fun` instead of `&&`, `||` or `function`.
+  - `Chat` prefers short words like `and`, `or`, and `fun` instead of `&&`, `||` or `function`.

 # Code Examples
 `>>` indicates the output from the program